n4skx/shellcode.h/README.md

 # shellcode.h
-Simple library (std indepent) to "download" a shellcode from a remote/local HTTP(s) server
+Simple library (std indepent) to "download" a shellcode from a remote/local HTTP(s) server.
+Could be tested with: Mingw and Visual Studio.

 # Quickstart
 ```c